MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Italy/how-to-report-trade-with-customers-and-vendors-in-blacklist-countries-regions.md

     |**Blacklisted Comm.
 Field**|Specify the field that the VAT totaling should map to in the file to be exported.
 Valid entries are limited to what is defined in the Spesometro 2013: BL003001 – BL008002. **Important:**  The **Blacklisted Comm.** field can contain only the currently required field names that are specified by Spesometro.
 If you specify another field name, [!INCLUDE[navnow](../../includes/navnow_md.md)] account fields to the same Blacklist Comm.
 Field value, the export of the data will be the sum of those lines.
 The printout will list each line.|Code|
     |**New Page**|Specify if you want to insert a new page after the line when you print the information.|Boolean|

 The printed report includes all transactions that meet threshold requirements.
 It does not include those transactions that do not.

-#### To create and print the list of transactions
+### To create and print the list of transactions

 1. Choose the ![Search for Page or Report](../../media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Blacklist Communication**, and then choose the related link.
 2. In the **Name** field, select the relevant VAT statement name.
 3. Fill in the lines with the relevant information.
 See the procedure for setting up the Blacklist template.

-4. On the **Actions** tab, choose **Print**.
+4. Choose the **Print** action.
 5. Optionally, on the **VAT Statement Line** FastTab, set the relevant filters.
 6. On the **Options** FastTab, fill in the fields as described in the following table.

     |Field|Description|